Roman Catholic Diocese of Lexington: Legal issues

 In August 2020, the diocese released a list of 20 priests with different levels of accusations of sexual abuse.
-Bishop Stowe wrote that ten of the allegations were "substantiated", four allegations were deemed "credible", and the remaining six allegations were "credible" but involved minors living outside the diocese.
-All except two allegations were for incidents that happened before the diocese was erected in 1988.
+Bishop Stowe wrote that ten of the allegations were "substantiated," four allegations were deemed "credible," and the remaining six allegations were "credible" but involved minors living outside the diocese.
+All except two allegations were for incidents that occurred before the diocese was erected in 1988.